-For the month of February, I have a chalkboard menu of sandwich videos and recipes, including: crunchy spheres of herb infused Falafels in Pita Bread; a homemade version of the classic McDonalds Egg McMuffin; a special sandwich edition of Restaurant Nocturnes; a way out Alligator Po' Boy by my Cajun nephew Chef Matt, and right now, a decadent and luscious Patty Melt.
+For the month of February, I have a chalkboard menu of sandwich videos and recipes, including crunchy spheres of herb-infused Falafels in Pita Bread; a homemade version of the classic McDonalds Egg McMuffin; a special sandwich edition of Restaurant Nocturnes; a way out Alligator Po' Boy by my Cajun nephew Chef Matt, and right now, a decadent and luscious Patty Melt.

 I think the first time I tried one was from a street corner food truck.
 After scarfing one down, this is one lunchtime nap inducer.
-Although Patty Melts seem to have fallen out of favor lately.
+Although Patty Melts seems to have fallen out of favor lately.
 (I used to see them on every hamburger joint's menu.)
 Maybe they are seen as just too plain with the advent of the $12 burger (which, on principle, I have refused to shell out for!)

-Most sandwiches have crunchy, healthy lettuce, cucumber, pickles and/or tomato to offset the protein and carbs; however, in a Patty Melt there is no pretense.
+Most sandwiches have crunchy, healthy lettuce, cucumber, pickles, and/or tomato to offset the protein and carbs; however, in a Patty Melt, there is no pretense.
 This sandwich cuts right to the chase, just carbs, meat, and oozing cheese -- even the onions are cooked down to a sweet caramelization.

 I have a slew of sandwich orders to get in, so place your order now, and check back soon.
-And in the meantime, check out my Patty Melt recipe video below -- warning, may induce drooling!
+And in the meantime, check out my Patty Melt recipe video below -- warning may induce drooling!